 The new icebreaker will sustain the next generation of Australian Antarctic operations and will create greater opportunities for Tasmanian businesses to provide a range of support services over the expected 30 year life of the vessel.

 Name our Icebreaker competition

-The Name our Icebreaker competition will open for entries in May 2017.
+The Name our Icebreaker competition opened for entries in May 2017.
 It has been designed to engage Australian students from years 5 to 8 in Australia’s Antarctic Program and expand their understanding of Antarctica, its environment, climate, history and Australia’s role there.

 Once in a generation investment

 A new icebreaker for Australia’s Antarctic program represents a once in a generation investment by the Australian Government.
 It is a testament to the Government’s strong commitment to our Antarctic program and a new era of Australian Antarctic leadership and scientific endeavour.